siwangzhou/Prog-SR/README.md

 ### Train
 The Python source files to run training for α<sub>1</sub> ~ α<sub>7</sub> approaches are stored in the subdirectory “Train”.
-The definition files of the network model are stored in the subdirectory “ops”.
+The Python source files of the network model are stored in the subdirectory “ops”.

 ### Test
 The well-trained checkpionts is stored in the subdirectory “Checkpoints”.